retextjs/retext-sentence-spacing/readme.md

 ⚠ 1 warning
 ```

-This plugin can be configured to prefer 2 spaces instead:
+The default is to check for 1 space, which can be changed.
+For example, to 2 spaces:

 ```diff
  retext()